Fibers of maps to totally nonnegative spaces: Background

 An {\it expression} for $w \in W$ is a product $s_{i_1}\cdots s_{i_d}$ of simple reflections equalling $w$ under the standard group-theoretic product.
-This is called a {\it reduced expression} for $w$ if $d$ is minimal among all possible expressions for $w$.
-A \emph{word} of size~$d$ is an ordered sequence $Q = (i_1, \ldots, i_d)$ of subscripts each indexing an element of~$\Sigma$.
+This is called a {\it reduced expression} for $w$ if $d$ is minimal among all possible expressions for $w$; this minimal $d$ is called the \emph{length} of ~$w$, denoted $l(w)$.
+A \emph{word} of size~$d$ is an ordered sequence $Q = (i_1, \ldots, i_d)$ comprised of the subscripts on an expression $s_{i_1}\cdots s_{i_d}$, so in other words an ordered sequence of subscripts each indexing an element of~$\Sigma$.
+We write $|Q|$ for the size $d$ of a word $(i_1,\dots ,i_d)$.
 Since one may pass easily back and forth between an expression and the corresponding word, one often speaks in terms of words just because they encode the same data more compactly.
 An ordered subsequence $P$ of a word~$Q$ is called a \emph{subword} of~$Q$, written $P \subseteq Q$.
-The expression corresponding to such $P$ is called a {\it subexpression } of the expression corresponding to $Q$.
+The expression corresponding to such $P$ is called a {\it subexpression} of the expression corresponding to $Q$.

 Subwords of~$Q$ come with their embeddings into~$Q$, so two subwords $P$ and~$P'$ involving reflections at different positions in~$Q$ are treated as distinct even if the sequences of reflections in $P$ and~$P'$ coincide.
-To simplify notation, often we write~$Q$ as a string without parentheses or commas, and abuse notation by saying that $Q$ is a word in~$W$, without explicit reference to~$\Sigma$.
-An expression for $w \in W$ as a product $w = s_{i_1} \cdots s_{i_d}$ is \emph{reduced} if $d$ is as small as possible; this minimal $d$ is the \emph{length} of~$w$.

-The following results may be found, e.g., in \cite{Hu} and \cite{BB} where they appear in Section 1.7 and Theorem 3.3.1, respectively.
+The next two results may be found, e.g., in Section 1.7 of \cite{Hu} and and as Theorem 3.3.1 in \cite{BB}, respectively.

 \begin{lemma}[Exchange Condition] Let $w=s_{i_1}\cdots s_{i_r}$ (not necessarily reduced), where each $s_{i_j}$ is a simple reflection.
 If $\ell(ws_i) < \ell(w)$ for a simple reflection $s_i \in \Sigma $, then there exists an index $j$ for which $ws_i = s_{i_1}\cdots \hat{s}_{i_j}\cdots s_{i_r}$.
 In particular, $w$ has a reduced expression ending in a simple reflection $s_i\in \Sigma $ if and only if $\ell(ws_i) < \ell(w)$. \end{lemma}